-Klopp 'happy' for Rashford after 'difficult year'
+Klopp 'really happy' for Man Utd's Rashford

 "It's pretty much impossible to be happy about something positive at Manchester United when you are the Liverpool manager," Klopp said.

-"But I am really happy for Rashford because he had a very difficult last year where he was not performing on the level that he is able to perform."
+"But I am really happy for Rashford because he had a very difficult last year where he was not performing on the level that he is able to perform.

+"Now he is playing incredible.
+His speed, his technique - it is a mix of everything, how calm he is in front of goal, he scores 'worldies', he scores the simple ones."

-Klopp called United, who are third in the Premier League and won the Carabao Cup on Sunday, a "results machine".
+Klopp called United, who are third in the Premier League and won the Carabao Cup last weekend, a "results machine".

+Rashford scored Manchester United's second in their win over Newcastle United at Wembley as Erik ten Hag led the Old Trafford club to their first trophy since 2017.

+However, Klopp is aware it is not just Rashford that Liverpool need to be wary of on Sunday.

 - Latest Liverpool news, analysis and fan views